nofxx/yamg/README.md

 ### Splash

+Up to 9 images may be placed in a splash.
-The main splash image must be named 'center'.
+Note: The center splash image must be named 'center'.

-Gravity!
+#### Gravity

 Just save you files with the names: 'north', 'northeast', 'south'...
 Gravity will put em in the correct place, with a lil padding.